 The fair value of the Notes in issue and the derivative financial instruments, are determined by RBS using specialist valuation software and models which are subject to model validation and various model inputs.
-The fair value of the deposits with RBS are valued using discounted cash flow techniques.
-The Collateral Swap is estimated to be approximately equal to the nominal value.
-The Portfolio Credit Default Swap is valued using a standardised market credit default swap model in combination with a Guassian Copula valuation model.
+The fair value of the deposits with RBS are estimated to be approximately equal to the nominal value.
+The Collateral Swap is valued using discounted cash flow techniques.
+The Portfolio Credit Default Swap, which is classified as Level 3, is valued using a standardised market credit default swap model in combination with a Guassian Copula valuation model.
+The key unobservable input in the valuation of the Portfolio Credit Default Swap is default correlation.
+No sensitivity has been presented on the basis that any movement in the value of the Portfolio Credit Default Swap due to unobservable inputs will create an equal and opposite movement in the Notes.

-As explained in note 7, financial liabilities consist of limited recourse notes in separate series, and each such series is separately secured by a charge on assets acquired and other agreements entered into such as the Portfolio Credit Default Swap and Collateral Swap agreements (together the "Collateral"), to fund the Company's payment obligations on each series.
+As explained in note 7, financial liabilities consist of Notes which are of limited recourse in separate series, and each such series is separately secured by a charge on assets acquired and other agreements entered into such as the Portfolio Credit Default Swap and Collateral Swap agreements (together the "Collateral"), to fund the Company's payment obligations on each series.
 The fair value for each separate series of Notes is equal to the net fair value of the Collateral.